woszu23/Portfolio/README.md

  # Soft skills

   - flexibility
-  - adapts quickly to changes, new tasks
+  - adapts quickly to changes
   - ability to work in a team

   - communicativeness
-  - easily establishes new contacts

  # Courses
   - testuj.pl "Tester Oprogramowania"